teriflix/scrite/docs/advanced-editing.md

 As of writing, we do not support input method mapping on Linux.
 We hope to address this feature gap in a future update.

-- Formatting
+# Formatting

-- Kannada for dialogues
+# Configuring a lanugage for dialogues

-- Splitting scenes
+# Splitting scenes

-- Merging scenes
+# Merging scenes

-- Scene List
+# Scene List

-- Scene Synopsis
+# Scene Synopsis

-- Color Coding Scenes
+# Color Coding Scenes

-- Character List
+# Character List

 Next: [Exporting Your Screenplay](export.md)